Accepting Paper and Panel Proposals on a Rolling Basis until 15 March 2014!

 The conference accepts both individual paper and complete panel submissions.
 Submissions of individual papers should include an abstract of 150-300 words as well as a few descriptive keywords.
 Panels are expected to consist of three to four papers and should be submitted by one person who is willing to serve as the point of contact.
 Complete panels must also include a chair/discussant.
 In addition to abstracts for each individual paper, panel submissions should also include a brief 100-150 word introduction describing the panel’s main theme.
 The conference does not discriminate between panels and individual paper submissions.

-All submissions for inclusion in the Britain and the World 2014 Conference must be received by Sunday, 15 December 2013.
-Decisions on inclusion will be made by Friday, 17 January 2014.
+All submissions for inclusion in the Britain and the World 2014 Conference must be received by Saturday, 15 March 2014.
+Decisions on inclusion will be made on a rolling basis.
 Submissions should be made electronically to editorbritishscholarorg.

 Updates regarding the conference will be periodically posted to the British Scholar website.
 It is hoped that participants will be able to call upon their departments for hotel and transportation expenses.